themewagon/cryptoflow/README.md

 ## Author
 ```
-Design and code is completely written by codescandy and development team.
+Design and code is completely written by codescandy's development team.
 ```

 ## License